ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/osu/scalerep/20240722-shuangliang/index.md

   preview_only: false
 ---

+# Exploring Throttling Bugs in HDFS: Reproducing Developer Fixes

+Scalability is a critical concern for large-scale distributed systems like the Hadoop Distributed File System (HDFS).
+Throttling bugs, which affect the system's ability to manage data transfer rates effectively, can lead to performance issues and system instability.
+In my recent work, I focused on reproducing the effects of two specific throttling bugs in HDFS, which were fixed by developers.
+This blog provides an overview of these bugs and the process of reproducing their effects to validate the fixes.

 ## HDFS-17087: Missing Throttler in DataXceiver#readBlock

 One of the throttling bugs I explored was HDFS-17087.
 The DataXceiver#readBlock function in HDFS lacked a throttler, resulting in unregulated data reads.
 This absence could lead to potential performance degradation under heavy loads.
 The developer fixed this issue by adding a throttler to regulate the data transfer rate.
 In my work, I reproduced the bug and observed the system's behavior both before and after applying the developer's patch.
 The results showed a significant improvement in stability and performance post-fix.